 - More motivation and energy

 OxFed and your local GPs have teamed up with over 150 community services so that you can access the best advice and support available.

-A Practice Care Navigator is a new kind of health professional who works with your GP Practice to help you to improve your health and wellbeing.
+A Practice Link Worker is a new kind of health professional who works with your GP Practice to help you to improve your health and well-being.
 By working closely with your GP and other healthcare professionals they can provide you with a helping hand to achieve your health goals and access a wide range of services provided by the NHS, the city and county councils and the voluntary sector.

 How does the service work?

 Appointments are available at your GP Surgery.
 We can also visit housebound people in their own home.

 If you think the service may help you or someone you care for, or to find out more, please ask your Practice Receptionist.
 We also accept referrals from your GP, other members of your Practice team, community and district nursing teams and hospital discharge teams.

 After you have contacted us we will get in touch to arrange your appointment with one of our Practice Link Workers.
 This will usually be at a local GP Surgery or we can arrange a home visit if needed.

 We will help you identify areas in your life where local activities and support could help you to feel better, more confident or more able to manage your current situation and health.

 - Explore what is important for you